 The goal of these courses is to give our most capable, motivated science students an opportunity to further explore topics in each individual subject area.
 These courses include a significant amount of inquiry-based laboratory work.
 Through these explorations, students will broaden their understanding of the natural world.
 These courses may include readings of primary research, other scientific literature, and scientific textbooks, along with class discussions and inquiry-based lab work (both independent from and in concert with the instructor).

-This course allows students to deepen their understanding of biological concepts and hone their laboratory technique, skills and writing.
+This course allows students to deepen their understanding of biological concepts and hone their laboratory technique, skills, and writing.
 Much of the work in class will integrate molecular biology techniques to elucidate principles studied.
-In the first semester students will study cell signaling and prokaryotic gene expression.
-In the second semester students will study evolutionary biology.
+In the first semester, students will study cell signaling and prokaryotic gene expression.
+In the second semester, students will study evolutionary biology.
 Studying evolution will allow students to integrate all areas of biology with understanding the process and outcome of evolution.
-Possible explorations include analysis and synthesis of synthetic DNA devices; assay of gene function in bacteria; analysis of mc1r sequence and mitochondrial DNA in the student’s genome; tissue regeneration in flatworms; sexual development of c-ferns, and behavior of c. elegans.
+Possible explorations include analysis and synthesis of synthetic DNA devices; assay of gene function in bacteria; analysis of mc1r sequence and mitochondrial DNA in the student’s genome; tissue regeneration in flatworms; sexual development of c-ferns, evolution of biofilms in bacteria, genome sequencing, and behavior of c. elegans.
 Students will practice laboratory techniques necessary in the study of the organisms, and they will further their understanding of the concepts and protocols of molecular biology.
 Students should enjoy working in the lab and want to push themselves in studying biological sciences.
 We will use primary scientific articles as models of research and as a means of learning the material.

 Advanced Environmental Science

 In Advanced Physics, students study Newtonian mechanics in the fall and the experimental foundations of quantum mechanics in the spring.
-Throughout the fall, students develop a fluency in problem solving skills through weekly problem sets, and engage in weekly lab challenges that make relevant the theoretical mechanics to the actual world.
-Further, students engage with the real world applications through two major lab reports.
-In the spring semester, having constructed a solid foundation in Newtonian mechanics, students explore the classic experiments that indicated to us that Newtonian mechanics alone is not an apt description of our Universe.
+Throughout the fall, students develop a fluency in problem-solving skills through weekly problem sets and engage in weekly lab challenges that make theoretical mechanics relevant to the actual world.
+Further, students engage with the real-world applications through two major lab reports.
+In the spring semester, having constructed a solid foundation in Newtonian mechanics, students explore the classic experiments that indicated to us that Newtonian mechanics alone is not an apt description of our universe.
 As they study a series of the classic experiments in modern physics, students uncover strong evidence for wave-particle duality.
 Finally, students end the year by designing and conducting their own physics experiments to be presented to both the other advanced science students and the science faculty.

 Classes I & II